jeremyfelt/webconference-2014/talk.md

 That’s a pretty broad statement.
 This is useful because it can generate broad conversation.
 It's possible that everyone in this room has a different way of defining “future friendly” in this context.

-My first thought was building the web in a way that when left untouched for years would still work.
-Browsers will change, standards will change, but that piece of content you put on the web continues to serve its purpose.
+My first thought was to build the web in a way that if left untouched for years would still work.
+Browsers will change, standards will change, but the content you put on the web continues to serve its purpose.

-Another way of thinking is that a future friendly web is one that changes when you want it to.
+My next thought was that a future friendly web is one that changes when you want it to.

 ## the future friendly web changes when you want it to